csijcs/snakepipes/README.rst

 Afterward, simply run the following:

-``conda create -n snakePipes -c mpi-ie -c bioconda -c conda-forge snakePipes``
+``conda env create --file /PATH/TO/YOUR/snakepipes/snakepipes.yaml``

-This will create a new conda environment called "snakePipes" into which snakePipes is installed.
+This will create a new conda environment called "snakepipes" into which snakePipes is installed.
 You will then need to create the conda environments needed by the various workflows.

 First run:
-``conda activate snakePipes`` to activate the appropriate conda environment.
+``conda activate snakepipes`` to activate the appropriate conda environment.

 Then run:
+``$PYTHON /PATH/TO/YOUR/snakepipes/setup.py install --single-version-externally-managed --record=record.txt``

-``snakePipes createEnvs`` to create the various environments and register GATK.
+You can now create the various environments required for the pipeline by running:
+``snakePipes createEnvs``

 Indices and annotations needed to run the workflows can be created by a simple command :